idlv75/hello-world-war/README.md

   - _Release Plugin_
   - _Conditional Buildstep_
   - _Maven Release Plug-in_
-3. Create a Jenkins Job DSL project and
+3. Create a Jenkins Job DSL project and import a DSL script from the __/dsl__ project directory